WotLK Classic Arcane Mage Guide

 Gnome

-three Mage specs, especially for Arcane, and
+three Mage specs, especially for Arcane.

 Escape Artist is a very strong

-racial trait both for PvP and PvE, as it is instant in WotLK and on a low
+racial trait for both PvP and PvE, as it is instant in WotLK and on a low

 1.75-minute cooldown.
 The extra

-Arcane Resistance trait helps in a few PvE
+Arcane Resistance helps in a few PvE

 bonuses.